choria-io/asyncjobs/reference/routing-concurrency-retry/index.md

 A message with no matching handler fails and enters retries.

-Task delivery is handled by `asyncjobs.Mux` which today is quite minimal, we plan to support Middleware and more later.
+Task delivery is handled by `asyncjobs.Mux`.

 ```go
 router := asyncjobs.NewTaskRouter()